 |Broiler chickens (broilers)||Annual sales of 500,000 or more broiler chickens|

 “All Livestock” Calculation

-Food & Water Watch compared the total number of livestock across different animal types – comparing chickens to cattle and hogs – by using the USDA definition of a “livestock unit,” which measures different kinds of livestock animals on the same scale based on their weight.
+Food & Water Watch compared the total number of livestock across different animal types — comparing chickens to cattle and hogs — by using the USDA definition of a “livestock unit,” which measures different kinds of livestock animals on the same scale based on their weight.
 A livestock unit is a comparison of 1,000 pounds of live weight based on the type of animal.
-One beef cattle is the equivalent of approximately two thirds of a dairy cow, eight hogs or four hundred chickens.i The average livestock units per farm were calculated by dividing the total livestock units by the number of livestock operations.
-(This may slightly underestimate the size of livestock operations because some farms may raise more than one type of livestock, although it has become significantly less common for farms to have diversified livestock production.)
-Because the USDA did not report beef cattle on feed prior to 2002 (see below), the “all livestock” measurement covers only 2002 and 2007.
+One beef cattle is the equivalent of approximately two thirds of a dairy cow, eight hogs or four hundred chickens.[i]

 The map displays the number of livestock on the largest operations in every county, by type of livestock, which is displayed on the density color scheme.
 The map displays five levels of livestock density, which reflect the 2007 distribution of the number of livestock by type and by county broken into four equal parts (quartiles).
-These levels are applied to the prior years, which show how livestock operations grew in size over the studied decade.
+These levels are applied to the prior years and to 2012, which shows how livestock operations grew in size over the studied decade and a half.

 |Density||Map Color||All Livestock